ebzzry/ebzzry.github.io/_src/posts/2015-06-12-a-lambda-calculus-primer-part-1.md

 your grandmother." -- Albert Einstein

 This post is my attempt to do just that, only that the grandmother here is myself.
-I have been wanting to write this post for a long time, but alas, no can do.
-I also firmly believe that unless I try to explain something, will I really understand it.
-This post takes a laid-back approach, and avoids very technical topics, unless warranted.
+I firmly believe that unless I try to explain something, will I really understand it.
+This post takes a very laid-back approach, and avoids very technical topics, unless warranted.